Can you get equity release on a leasehold property?

 Can you get equity release on a non-standard construction property?

 A non-standard construction is a building made from something other than standard materials, like brick and stone, with slate or tile roofs.

 Equity release providers will have their own strict criteria, but this typically means:

 There may be less demand for non-standard properties and prices aren’t as predictable, making them less attractive to equity release providers.
-Non-standard properties are also considered more difficult and more expensive to maintain, which will affect its desirability and value.
+Non-standard properties are also considered more difficult and more expensive to maintain, which may affect its desirability and value.